 Kevin is the lead art instructor for Sequitur Classical Academy and former adjunct professor of life drawing and color & design at the University of Louisiana at Lafayette.
 He hails from sunny California with an interest in reformed theology, cultural theory, and art theory and criticism.
-Along with experience teaching kindergarten through graduate level art, Kevin holds a Bachelor of Fine Arts degree from the UL-Lafayette and a Master of Fine Arts degree from The Ohio State University.
+Kevin holds a BFA from UL-Lafayette and an MFA from The Ohio State University.

 Becky made watercolors for our series through Philippians.
 You can see her work below.